chapel-lang/chapel/doc/rst/tools/mason/mason.rst

-To assess the ability of your package to be published to the mason-registry or a personal registry, run ``mason publish --dry-run <path-to-registry>`` for a series of quick checks or ``mason publish --check <path-to-registry`` for a more in depth check of the packages ability to be published.
+To assess the ability of your package to be published to the mason-registry or a personal registry, run ``mason publish --dry-run <path-to-registry>`` for a series of quick checks or ``mason publish --check <path-to-registry`` for a more in depth check that will build your packages and run the full test suite.

 Local Registries
 ================

 It is sometimes desirable to use a local registry, for example with libraries you don't intend to distribute.
-The following steps create a local registry starting with Bricks for ``PackageA`` which was created with ``mason new PackageA`` Once you have successfully created a local registry, ``mason publish <path-to-local registry`` can be used to publish automatically.
+The following steps create a local registry starting with Bricks for ``PackageA`` which was created with ``mason new PackageA``.
+Once you have successfully created a local registry, ``mason publish <path-to-local-registry>`` can be used to publish automatically.

 First create, commit, and tag the packages that will be in the registry: